swcarpentry/git-novice/05-extra.md

 as this helps avoid introducing syntax errors.)

 Eventually, you will want to start customizing Git's behaviour.
-This can be done by adding more by adding more entries to your `.gitconfig`.
+This can be done by adding more entries to your `.gitconfig`.
 The available options are described in the manual:

 ~~~ {.bash}